VESTANDPAGE

 Since 2010, they have produced three feature-length films, a silent film, a trilogy of shorts, two shorts and numerous interview series and art videos.
 In 2020, they published their Manifesto on performance-based filmmaking: Poetics of Relations.

 They are the founders and directors of the Venice International Performance Art Week, and their research and poetic writings have been extensively published and translated for international readers.
-They share their methodology and mentoring on collaborative performance and filmmaking in master classes and have been guest lecturers at art academies worldwide.
-For STRATA, they sign responsible as artistic directors, producers, writers, performers, and directors.
+They share their methodology on collaborative performance and filmmaking in masterclasses at art academies worldwide.
+For STRATA, they are responsible as artistic directors, producers, writers, and performers.

 ARTISTS